Energy Protein Powder: Vanilla Complete Daily Energy Collagen Protein

 Vanilla is not autogamous, so pollination is required to make the plants produce the fruit from which the vanilla spice is obtained.
 In 1837, Belgian botanist Charles François Antoine Morren discovered this fact and pioneered a method of artificially pollinating the plant.
 The method proved financially unworkable and was not deployed commercially.
 In 1841, Edmond Albius, a 12-year-old slave who lived on the French island of Réunion in the Indian Ocean, discovered that the plant could be hand-pollinated.
 Hand-pollination allowed global cultivation of the plant.
 Noted French botanist and plant collector Jean Michel Claude Richard falsely claimed to have discovered the technique three or four years earlier.
 By the end of the 20th century, Albius was considered the true discoverer.

-Vanilla is the second-most expensive spice (as measured in terms of average price by unit of weight) after saffron because growing the vanilla seed pods is labor-intensive.
+Measured by weight, vanilla is the second-most expensive spice after saffron, because growing the vanilla seed pods is labor-intensive.
 Nevertheless, vanilla is widely used in both commercial and domestic baking, perfume production, and aromatherapy, as only small amounts are needed to impart its signature flavor and aroma.

 Average Rating